-With the limited resources available, Accounts Payable is largely a reactive process, with emphasis placed on processing invoices through to payment on time.
+With the limited resources available, Accounts Payable is largely a reactive process, with emphasis placed on processing invoices through to the payment on time.
 If Accounts Payable were to perform one of their key controls, supplier statement reconciliation, more proactively, then they would create a virtuous circle where issues are resolved on a timelier basis and more suppliers paid on time as a result.
-Improving payment on time means less queries, duplicates and disruption.
+Improving payment on time means fewer queries, duplicates and disruption.
 More and more Accounts Payable Managers around the world are now prioritising supplier statement reconciliation as part of their monthly cycles and here are the five reasons why:

-Improve Payment On Time Performance
+Improve Payment On-Time Performance

-Payment on time performance is a leading KPI for both Accounts Payable on the buying side and Accounts Receivable on the supplier side.
+Payment on-time performance is a leading KPI for both Accounts Payable on the buying side and Accounts Receivable on the supplier side.
 Notwithstanding improving the relationship, paying suppliers on time delivers efficiencies, supports contract negotiation and minimises supply chain disruption.

 Decrease The Number Of Supplier Queries

 Just like any other company, if a supplier isn’t paid, they will inevitably want to know why.
 Dealing with repeated requests for payment takes time, as does dealing with the copy invoices suppliers will send if you don’t pay them on time.
 In addition, a supplier that’s left unpaid for long periods of time may cause disruption by putting you on stop or even no longer wish to do business with you.
 Making sure that suppliers are paid on time keeps time-consuming queries to a minimum whilst maximising supplier confidence in the working relationship.